finale-lua/lua-scripts/docs/rgp-lua.md

 local osutils = require('luaosutils')
 ```

 The advantage to this approach is that you do not need to change the body of your script if you wish to use an external version of `luaosutils` instead of the version embedded in _RGP Lua_.
-Simply disable the `LoadLuaOSUtils` option in `plugindef` and the script will pick up the external version instead, provided it is in your `path` list.
+Simply disable the `LoadLuaOSUtils` option in `plugindef` and the script will pick up the external version instead, provided it is in your `cpath` list. (_RGP Lua_ automatically adds the script’s running folder path to the `cpath` list.)

 ### The 'socket' namespace